taurusilver7/next-auth/README.md

 npx prisma generate
 # and
 npx prisma db push
+# and
+npx prisma studio (to launch a local database)
+# and
+npx prisma migrate reset (to erase previous records)
 ```

 The generate command let the `lib/db.ts` PrismaClient access the User model in the Schema & the postgres database.
 Deploy to the serverless module to sync the schema with the database.